Transferring to UD

 - Have completed at least 30 credits (at their current community college)*

-- Continue to maintain at least a 3.5 cummulative GPA
+- Continue to maintain at least a 3.5 cumulative GPA

 - Enroll directly at UD in 12+ credits each fall and spring semester